Issues and Concerns

 —Dr. Caroline Vincent, speaking to RELX leaders at the 2023 Annual General Meeting

-Declaring journals as having 'transitioned' has not resulted in a prohibition on content that serves new oil and gas, activity the IEA has declared needs to already have stopped to realistically ensure any just and timely transition.
-Some Elsevier journals remain staffed by fossil fuel industry professionals whose employers are working to develop new resources.
-Despite this informing activity that's decimating our climate, the company maintains that it “wouldn’t want to tell journal editors what they can and can’t publish.”
+Declaring journals as having 'transitioned' has not resulted in a prohibition on content that serves new oil and gas, activity the IEA has declared needs to already have stopped to realistically ensure a just and timely transition.
+Some Elsevier journals remain staffed by fossil fuel industry professionals whose employers are working to develop extensive new hydrocarbon resources.
+Despite this, the company maintains that it “wouldn’t want to tell journal editors what they can and can’t publish.”
 (Márcia Balisciano, Global Head of Corporate Responsibility)

 Previous scope